2024eli/ftc-website-14607/content/camps.md

 ### Classes

-Each course has a 6 week curriculum with one class a week.
-These weekly classes will run on Saturday from 9:30-11:00 AM.
+Each course runs for 6 Saturdays from 9:30-11:00 AM EDT.
 Registration for both courses is open, and participants may register for either course, or both.

 CAD/Design & Principles: